bfxdev/OBS/Getting-Started-With-OBS-Scripting.md

 Two tutorials are proposed in this Wiki:

-- Start with the [**Source Shake tutorial**](Scripting-Tutorial-Source-Shake.md) that shows how to animate a source displayed in a scene with customizable properties, in Python and Lua
+- Start with the [**Source Shake tutorial**](Scripting-Tutorial-Source-Shake.md) that shows how to animate a source displayed in a scene with a hotkey and customizable properties, in Python and Lua
 - The [**Halftone Filter tutorial**](Scripting-Tutorial-Halftone-Filter.md) is an example of shader-based video filter in Lua

 Other tutorial resources (feel free to add something):